syncfusion-content/maui-docs/MAUI/PDF-Viewer/Toolbar.md

 {% endhighlight %}
 {% endtabs %}

+#### Hide item in all toolbars

-N> Each toolbar operates independently.
+In [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html),each toolbar operates independently.
 Hiding an item in one toolbar does not affect others.
 For example, changing the visibility of the signature icon in the "AnnotationsToolbar" does not impact other toolbars.

 To hide an icon from all toolbars, iterate through the toolbar collection and adjust the visibility of the item in each toolbar.
-Here’s how to hide the "Sticky note" icon from all toolbars:
+Here’s how to hide the "Signature" icon from all toolbars:

 {% tabs %}
 {% highlight C# %}
 // Iterate through the toolbar collection of the PDF Viewer for (int i = 0; i < pdfViewer?.Toolbars.Count; i++)
 {
-    // Get the toolbar item with the name "Sticky note" from the current toolbar var item = pdfViewer.Toolbars[i]?.Items?.GetByName("Sticky note");
+    // Get the toolbar item with the name "Signature" from the current toolbar var item = pdfViewer.Toolbars[i]?.Items?.GetByName("Signature");

     // Check if the item exists in the toolbar if (item != null)
     {
-        // Set the visibility of the "Sticky note" item to false, effectively hiding it item.IsVisible = false; // Hide the Sticky note }
+        // Set the visibility of the "Signature" item to false, effectively hiding it item.IsVisible = false; // Hide the Signature }
 }
 {% endhighlight %}